alphagov/government-service-design-manual/KPIs/definingkpis.md

 It is still recommended that the individual parts of the service are tested to identify where specific problems are.

+##Cost per transaction

+###Why measure cost per transaction?

+The main reason for measuring cost per transaction is to get an understanding of the relative cost of channels.
+The Digital Efficiency Report [link] found that the average cost of a digital transaction is:
+20 times lower than the cost of a telephone transaction 30 times lower than the cost of postal transaction
+50 times lower than a face-to-face transaction Understanding cost per transaction for your service will help you to accurately forecast savings and build a strong business case for channel shift.

+The other reason for measuring cost per transaction is to provide transparency around public services.
+Cost per transaction is part of the Quarterly Data Summary (QDS) efficiency data which government departments routinely report.
+It is also a Cabinet Office requirement to publish cost per transaction for high volume transactional services.
+A complete list of [government transactions](transactionalservices.alphagov.co.uk) is published online.

+###Definition
+The _overall cost per transaction_ is the total cost divided by the total number of completed transactions.
+The total cost includes all fixed and variable costs of the transaction through a given channel, including overheads.
+It does not include start up costs.

+The _digital cost per transaction_ is the total cost of providing the digital service divided by the total number of digital transactions.
+The cost should include non-digital aspects of service provision where these are essential (e.g. providing wet signatures or manual processing costs).

+###What about cost shared across channels?
+Some transactions will have costs which are common to digital and non-digital channels (e.g. printing costs for passports or driving licences).
+These should be included in both the overall and digital cost per transaction.

+For the digital cost per transaction, you should apportion these common costs by share of volume (i.e. if digital take-up is 50% then include half of the common costs).
+This won’t change the relative cost comparison between channels, but it does give a truer reflection of actual costs for transparency purposes.

+###What happens if a user exits the transaction mid way through?
+Cost per transaction is calculated for completed transactions only.
+The cost of failed transactions is included in the overall figure and provides an incentive to drive down failure and improve completion rates.

+###What exactly should and shouldn’t be included in the cost?
+To be comprehensive, the full cost of the transaction should include:

+*  accommodation, including capital charges for freehold properties
+*  fixtures and fittings
+*  maintenance
+*  utilities
+*  office equipment, including IT systems
+*  postage, printing, telecommunications
+*  total employment costs of those providing the service, including training
+*  overheads, eg (shares of) payroll, audit, top management costs, legal services, etc
+*  raw materials and stocks
+*  research and development
+*  depreciation of start up and one-off capital items
+*  taxes: VAT, council tax, stamp duty, etc
+*  capital charges (if they were not met separately when the service was established)
+*  notional or actual insurance premiums
+*  fees to sub-contractors
+*  distribution costs, including transport
+*  advertising
+*  bad debts
+*  provisions

+but not

+*  enforcement costs
+*  replacement costs of items notionally insured
+*  start up costs (those which can be capitalised in the accounts)

 ##Further reading
 Link within the Manual, or to other posts, that will help people to work on the tool.